CopyleftCultivars/TinyLLamaFarmer/README.md

 * Ensure the downloaded Copyleftcultivars/Gemma2B-NaturalFarmerV3 model is compatible with MLC LLM's format requirements.
 Incompatible models might not function correctly.
 * The MLC Chat app is still under development, and this method might change in future updates with official model management features.

 For troubleshooting or further assistance, refer to the MLC LLM documentation and GitHub repository ([https://github.com/mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm)) for support resources.
+You can also email CopyleftCultivars@gmail.com with any questions or feedback.